scalameta/scalameta/semanticdb/semanticdb3/semanticdb3.md

   * Concatenation of a left parenthesis (`(`), a tag and a right parenthesis (`)`).
     If the definition is not overloaded, the tag is empty.
-    If the definition is overloaded, the tag is computed from the order of appearance of overloads in the source code (see "Class declarations" below for an example):
+    If the definition is overloaded, the tag is computed depending on where the definition appears in the following order:

+      * non-static overloads first, following the same order as they appear in the original source,
+      * static overloads secondly, following the same order as they appear in the original source

+    Given this order, the tag becomes

       * Empty string for the definition that appears first.
       * `+1` for the definition that appears second.
       * `+2` for the definition that appears third.
       * ...

+    See "Class declarations" below for an example.

 **Name** is:
   * For root package, `_root_`.